xsscx/srd/dmg/README.md

 Download DMG, install & ssh to the SRD.
 Includes toybox unstripped, debugserver and other example PoC's as of 11 Jan 2021.

-How toybox unstripped DMG was Built
+How To Build toybox unstripped DMG
 ------
 ```
 cd example-cryptex